dvdvideo1234/PhysPropertiesAdv/readme.md

 The tool can support many more surface properties than its original brother, though the configuration you have to make yourself.

+### Donations
+I am supporting this tool in my free time mostly and it was quite a ride since I already first created it.
+But since my lack of time for playing gmod has been drastically increased some people asked me if I accept donations, here is the [link to my PayPal](https://www.paypal.me/DeyanVasilev).

 ### Configuration
 Looking for that, you better see the [Wiki](https://github.com/dvdvideo1234/PhysPropertiesAdv/wiki/Adding-configurations)